AminSBH/5ARIP10-3.1/README.md

     outputs_val.append((epoch, loss_value, avg_dice))
     print("Epoch", epoch, "Validation loss:", loss_value, "Validation dice:",avg_dice )
 ```
+This funnction is used to decode the segmentation output into a regular rgb image.
+This function is enables the visualisation of the resulting image of the model
 ```python
 # Define the helper function
 def decode_segmap(image, nc=2):